vitalets/global-cache/examples/before-all/README.md

 # Usage of BeforeAll Hook with Global Cache

-This example shows how to make `beforeAll` hook execute exactly once with the global cache.
+An example of making `beforeAll` hook execute exactly once.
 It's how most people expect `beforeAll` to work.

 ## Details